 Once your activation code is entered and accepted, you have completed the basic ID proofing process!
-You may now e-prescribe non-controlled substances.
+You have one more step before you can e-prescribe non-controlled substances.
 Next steps:

 - Option 1 - If you do not want to set up controlled substances e-prescribing, click Finish to exit eRx registration: proofing and certification.
-Then skip to step 6.
-Finalize eRx Registration, below.
+Then skip to step 5.
+Finalize eRx Registration, in this article below.